 So what’s the most advisable course of action for most of us?

 If you don’t have an estate plan, and you’re not near the asset line of $3.5 million (or $7 million for couples), I advise starting a relationship with an attorney who specializes in trust and estate planning.
 Find one who charges a flat rate and get an initial trust in place.
 If your assets grow substantially in the future, or laws change drastically, you’ll have someone you trust to make the necessary updates and changes for you.

 If you’re already above the bright red lines of the estate tax limit, I suggest getting an initial trust in place and holding off for a few months before you do a more complex plan.

 If you already have a plan in place, double check it as laws change to make sure you and your assets are still protected.

 And of course, vote!

-For questions about estate planning or trusts, contact my Walnut Creek Estate Planning Law office at 925-322-1795 for your free consultation.
+For questions about estate planning or trusts, contact my Walnut Creek Estate Planning Law office at 925-322-1795 for your consultation.